 - All vehicles that belong to the immediate family of a university faculty, staff, or student, will be considered the responsibility of that individual, whether the vehicle is registered with the university or not.
 Any parking violations charged against that vehicle will be the responsibility of the individual.

-- First year and sophomore students are not permitted to bring a vehicle to the Washington University campus.
+- First year students are not permitted to bring a vehicle to the Washington University campus.

 Violations Eligible for Vehicle Towing